 The ACA shall operate a hot backup site, whose purpose is to ensure continuity of operations in the event of failure of the primary site.
 The ACA operations shall be designed to restore full service within six (6) hours of primary system failure.

-The ACA shall at the earliest feasible time securely advise the certificate subscribers in the event of a disaster where the ACA installation is physically damaged and all copies of the ACA's signature keys are destroyed.
+The ACA shall at the earliest feasible time directly advise the certificate subscribers in the event of a disaster where the ACA installation is physically damaged and all copies of the ACA's signature keys are destroyed.

 CA and RA Termination